andju/know/Bicycle travel/KCD bike tour.md

 June 2022

 The fantastic PC game Kingdom Come Deliverance was the motivation for this two-day bike tour.
+[KCD bike tour.kmz](https://github.com/andju/andju-know/blob/main/Bicycle travel/attachments/KCD bike tour.kmz?raw=true) (which is based on the map in [this blog post](http://english.edgeoftheworld.cz/2018/02/23/kingdom-come-deliverance-map-compare/)) shows which parts of the game world you will see.

 But even non-players will enjoy the bike ride through the beautiful, scarcely populated and untouristed landscape.
 A wounderful off-the-beaten-path experience.

-And how much of the game world will you see?
-You can see for yourself by opening [KCD bike tour.kmz](https://github.com/andju/andju-know/blob/main/Bicycle travel/attachments/KCD bike tour.kmz?raw=true) in Google Earth (it is based on the map in [this blog post](http://english.edgeoftheworld.cz/2018/02/23/kingdom-come-deliverance-map-compare/)).

 ## Day 1: Český Šternberk - Chocerady